TechnionCognitiveRoboticsLab/downward/README.md

 This modified version of Fast Downward includes the option to dump the search progress to a text file, to be later used to train search progress estimators, as in
 Matan Sudry, Erez Karpas, "Learning to Estimate Search Progress Using Sequence of States".
 ICAPS 2022: 362-370

+To do this, call Fast Downward with any eager search (astar, eager_greedy, ...), and add the search_dump_id=<num> option (where <num> is any integer > 0), e.g.,

+> ./fast-downward.py misc/tests/benchmarks/gripper/prob01.pddl --evaluator "hff=ff()" --search "astar(lmcut(),search_dump_id=1)"

+This runs the search, and dumps the search progress into a file called search_dump_<num>.txt
+You can then run

+> python3 src/postprocess_search_dump.py search_dump_1.txt

+To postprocess this file (adding a label, and replacing the path to each node with the values of the features of the states along the path).
+This will create a file called search_dump_1.txt_pp.txt